CRIME LAB

 • Lab receives over 18,000 separate requests for analysis each year.

-• Laboratory staff members are involved in the training of law enforcement officers in all phases of evidence processing and crime scene investigation.
+• Laboratory staff train law enforcement officers in all phases of evidence processing and crime scene investigation.

-• Staff members belong to a variety of professional organizations:
+• Staff members belong to professional organizations including:

 • American Academy of Forensic Sciences